rdeville/dotfiles-direnv/README.md

 ## Introduction

-This repo aims to help managing directory environment uniformly accross multiple project by defining common configuration for [`direnv`][direnv].
+This repo aims to store my direnv configuration to help managing directory environment uniformly accross multiple project by defining common configuration for [`direnv`][direnv].

 **What is a directory environment ?**